Web App Performance

 [00:17:59]

 We don't have silver bullets here.
 So we actually need to measure, test and then apply techniques, test again and see if it's better or not for our website.
-Of course, we have some basic ideas that will apply for most of all the apps, but for some a lot of small things, it depends.
+Of course, we have some basic ideas that will apply for most or for all the apps, but for some a lot of small things, it depends.

 [00:18:22]